jason-gerard/chess-engine/README.md

 # chess-engine

-This is a chess engine / AI built with advanced game algorithms in order to decide and find the best move.
+Chess engine / AI built with game tree algorithms in order to decide and find the best move.
+It uses opening move books and various well known tables and weights.

 ## Setup
 ```